-Prerequisites for Developing the Android TV Application
+Prerequisites for Android TV App Development

 To get started with the Android TV application, the structure for the phones can be used.
 An important requirement is that the app developer must definitely meet some requirements to be considered as Android TV apps.
-The other important prerequisites will be to ensure that the SDK tools are updated to the version 24.0 or higher, SDK with Android 5.0 with API 21 or higher is available.
-The following is the architecture of Android TV application architecture with its components.
+The other important prerequisites will be to ensure that the SDK tools are updated to version 24.0 or higher, SDK with Android 5.0 with API 21 or higher is available.

-While developing the Android TV application, it is necessary to know in detail about the codecs, protocols and the formats that are completely supported by the Android TV.
-Any type of media codec can be used based on the requirement of the developer.
-It is generally highly advised to used the media encoding profiles which are classified as device-agnostic.
+While developing the Android TV application, it is necessary to know in detail about the codecs, protocols, and formats that are completely supported by the Android TV.
+Any type of media codec can be used based on the requirements of the developer.
+It is generally highly advised to use the media encoding profiles which are classified as device-agnostic.

-Setting up the TV project for Android
+Setting Up the TV Project for Android

 The libraries are optional while developing Android TV apps.
-The wide range of support libraries is present for the TV devices which definitely helps in scaling the appearance of the application to the next level in the form of widgets which eventually makes up an intuitive user interface.
+A wide range of support libraries is present for the TV devices which definitely helps in scaling the appearance of the application to the next level in the form of widgets which eventually make up an intuitive user interface.

-Declaration of the TV activity
+Declaration of the TV Activity

 The functionality of this filter is to ensure that your designed application is enabled for the TV devices.
 The intent is the one that decides the activity to launch when the user clicks on the application.

 When an existing application is extended for use on the television, one should never use the same activity layout of the mobile version for the televisions.
 The user interface of the television app should be having a simpler interface for simpler and easy navigation.
 There are some intuitive general TV design principles for development.

-It is very important to declare that the application uses the lean back user interface.
-If you intend to develop applications to run on both TV and the mobile, you will have to set the required attribute value to false.
+It is very important to declare that the application uses the lean-back user interface.
+If you intend to develop applications to run on both TV and mobile, you will have to set the required attribute value to false.
 If the value is set as true, the app will run on devices that only use the Leanback user interface.

-Simple Home screen banner for Android TV
+Simple Home Screen Banner for Android TV

 The television application’s manifest need not declare the android: hardware. touchscreen feature as the operations of the TV devices need not rely on the touch screen as a form of input.

-The TV Support Libraries.
+The TV Support Libraries

-Running the TV application.
+Running the TV Application

 Once the Android TV app is developed, you will have to run the app on TV devices.
-The TV devices should be configured to the USB debugging mode or the user of virtual television devices are also encouraged.
+The TV devices should be configured to the USB debugging mode or the user of virtual television devices is also encouraged.
 While running on the real device, the following steps will have to be followed:

-- With the help of the USB cable, connect your TV to the machine that has been used for the development Then switch on the TV, and choose the Settings option, You should then click on the device option and select about
+- With the help of the USB cable, connect your TV to the machine that has been used for the development Then switch on the TV, and choose the Settings option, You should then click on the device option and select about.

 - Once this is done, scroll down through the options and locate the build option.
 Click that option many times to enable the developer mode.
 Now choose settings, then preferences followed by the developer options.